Biological Sciences courses for 2020

-Whether it is managing natural resources, conserving species, undertaking stem cell research, restoring ecosystems, ensuring global food security or monitoring the emergence of a novel disease, biology and biologists will be vital for our planet in the 21st century.
+Whether it is managing natural resources, conserving species, restoring ecosystems or ensuring global food security, biology and biologists will be vital for our planet in the 21st century.

 The school is based in the iconic Life Sciences Building, opened by Sir David Attenborough in 2014 as one of the UK's leading biology facilities.

 The school is highly rated for its research and teaching and has strong links with the BBC Natural History Unit, conservation organisations and the biotech industry.